UK Labour Pitches New Energy Policy In Election Battle - UrduPoint

 Greenock, (APP - UrduPoint / Pakistan Point News - 31st May, 2024) The UK's Labour opposition launched its flagship clean energy policy Friday, bidding to ease the country's cost-of-living crisis and contrast the party with the ruling Conservatives in the looming general election.

-Campaigning in Scotland, Labour leader Keir Starmer detailed plans for a publicly-owned "investment vehicle", called Great British Energy, to spearhead funding for green energy projects.
+Campaigning in Scotland, Labour leader Keir Starmer detailed plans for a publicly owned company, named Great British Energy, to spearhead funding for green energy projects.

-The new Scotland-based entity, which he vowed to create "very quickly" if the party wins power on July 4, will try to reduce household energy bills, create jobs and drive the UK's energy transition towards net zero.
+The new Scotland-based entity, which he vowed to create "very quickly" if the party wins power on July 4, would aim to reduce household energy bills, create jobs and drive the UK's energy transition towards net zero.

+"Renewables are cheap.
+There's a massive prize here, lower bills, security, the next generation of jobs -- so clean power is the best opportunity we've had in a generation for the next generation of jobs," Starmer said.

-Labour is widely predicted to win the election, opinion polls show, with Sunak's Tories struggling after years of scandals and cost-of-living pressures.
+Labour is widely predicted to win the election, opinion polls show, with Sunak's Tories struggling after years of scandals, Brexit upheaval and a cost-of-living crisis.

-Announcing the energy policy, Starmer sought to counter claims that Labour's pledge not to issue new oil and gas drilling licenses in the North Sea will prompt large-scale job losses.
+Announcing the energy policy, Starmer sought to counter claims that Labour's pledge not to issue new oil and gas drilling licences in the North Sea will prompt large-scale job losses.

 "We're not turning off the taps, we're not revoking the licences, and oil and gas is part of the mix for decades to come," he said at an event in Greenock, near Glasgow.